koenbuyens/kalirouter/README.md

 ## Automation
 As we are lazy, we automate anything that we are going to do more than once.
-You can find the configuration files and the script on my github.
-(TODO links)
+You can find the [configuration files](https://github.com/koenbuyens/kalirouter/tree/master/conf) and the [script](https://github.com/koenbuyens/kalirouter/blob/master/monitor.sh) on [my github](https://github.com/koenbuyens/kalirouter).

 To get up and running do the following.
 1. install the necessary dependencies: